Lovely Molly: Plot

 Molly continues secretly filming the neighbor.
 As a distraught Tim sits with the young girl's mother on the couch, it is clear they are familiar, and she performs oral sex on him.
 Pastor Bobby visits Molly, who emerges naked, and the two embrace.
 Shortly afterward, Pastor Bobby is seen in the bathtub, dead and covered in bites.
-Tim goes home and finds the video camera playing, showing a recording of himself with the neighbour.
+Tim goes home and finds the video camera playing, showing a recording of himself with the neighbor.
 Molly strikes him and kills him by stabbing him in the head with a screwdriver, the same way Pastor Bobby was killed.
 The police are later seen in the woods digging to reveal the body of the young girl as the mother sobs.
 Molly leaves the site and lies naked and sobbing on the floor until her attitude abruptly changes and she smiles.
 She walks out naked toward a tall figure with glowing eyes, a horse head, and the body of a man (resembling the demon Orobas).

 In the aftermath, the couple's house is up for sale.
 Time has passed with no answer as to Molly's whereabouts or her disappearance.
 In their old bedroom, Hannah finds the family photo album on the floor.
 In it, she sees that their father's face has been covered with horse heads from his frame collection.
 Hearing a noise from the closet, she opens it and in a trance-like state reaches towards something unseen, similar to Molly's discovery earlier.

+Production

+Development

+Lovely Molly was written and directed by Eduardo Sánchez from a story by Jamie Nash, and produced by Haxan Films and Amber Entertainment—the same production company behind The Blair Witch Project.
+Producers included Robin Cowie and Gregg Hale (both veterans of The Blair Witch Project) alongside Jane Fleming and Mark Ordesky.
+The film's estimated budget was approximately $1,000,000.

+Filming

+Principal photography began in late 2010 in Hagerstown, Maryland, with Dahlgren Chapel serving as one of the key locations.
+Sánchez described lead actress Gretchen Lodge — making her feature film debut — as one of the bravest performers he had ever worked with, particularly given the film's numerous physically and emotionally demanding scenes.

+Style

+The film employs a hybrid visual approach, blending handheld found footage sequences shot by the protagonist with conventionally photographed scenes, a technique Sánchez had pioneered on The Blair Witch Project.
+This ambiguity between subjective and objective reality reinforces the film's central uncertainty about whether Molly's experiences are supernatural or the product of psychological trauma.

+Release

+The film premiered in the Midnight Madness section of the Toronto International Film Festival in September 2011, following which Content Film acquired international distribution rights.
+It was released theatrically in the United States in May 2012 by Image Entertainment.